 Imagine a very simple case where you want to automate your home lighting: you leave your house and lights go off, you arrive and lights go on.
 Very simple.
 All products can do that.
 A problem arise when you don’t live alone.
 You go out while your significant other is still at home and all lights still go off.
 Not very smart.
 The problem is that all products act on a specific event but they know nothing about anything else.
 Actually there is no brain, it’s just action-reaction.
 ImSmart provides the brain and memory so you can solve the problem above and more complex ones.

-IFTTT is the main tool designed to work with ImSmart.
+ImSmart is designed to be many hubs and hub extensions, IFTTT being a major tool designed to work with ImSmart.
 IFTTT connects to more than 300 type of devices and services and is doing the action-reaction job.
 Fortunately we can insert the brain functions by using the Maker Service in IFTTT and the whole process looks like the one below.

 In this diagram, a hub is the hardware that helps you communicate with your connected objects, like your Philips Hue hub, or your Samsung SmartThings hub.